 In the information-driven world, big data plays an essential role in revolutionizing the eCommerce industry.
 Online businesses can pull in the data from web server logs, geolocation services, abandoned shopping carts, transaction receipts, social media activity, sensors connected to the IoT (internet of things), etc. Often such a large amount of information can be overwhelming.
-But, with big data analytics, companies can have valuable and actionable insights that can help with acquiring and retaining customers, increasing profitability.
+But, with big data, eCommerce companies can have valuable and actionable insights that can help with acquiring and retaining customers, increasing profitability.

 Also, when businesses smartly leverage data from the competitors operating inside their circle of competence, they can have a deeper understanding of the products, market, and clientele.
 Accordingly, companies can modify their existing products or create new ones that meet customer needs.
 They can also tailor their marketing to the customers' preferences and ensure that their brand provides the level of service they expect.
 With technology and human behavior evolving constantly and the competition increasing multifold, big data is nothing less than an asset for eCommerce companies to reach a global audience.

 GoodFirms surveyed 102 eCommerce owners and experts worldwide to find a variety of ways to use big data in eCommerce.

 What is Big Data?